Pictures

 According to production records, the M1931 Short Rifle with serial number 648725 was produced in 1941.

-The M1914 was issued to only select troops.
-When issued with K31s the M1914 Pioneer bayonet was issued to:
+The M1914 was issued to select troops.
+When equipped with K31 rifles, the M1914 bayonet was issued to:

--Blacksmiths, blacksmith Private First Classes or lance corporal, blacksmith Sergeants;
+—Blacksmiths, blacksmith private first class or lance corporal, blacksmith sergeants;

 -Horse transport soldiers, PFCs, corporals and sergeants;